Do It Like That (Ricki-Lee song)

 "Do It Like That" is a song by Australian recording artist Ricki-Lee Coulter.
-She wrote the song with Brian Kierulf and Josh Schwartz of KNS Productions, who previously worked on her 2007 single "Can't Touch It".
-It was produced by KNS Productions, Scott Horscroft and Eric J Dubowsky.
 "Do It Like that" was released for digital download on 23 March 2012, as the second single from Coulter's third studio album Fear & Freedom (2012).
 She stated that the song is about "having fun and it's about dancing".
 "Do It Like That" earned Coulter her first ARIA Music Award nomination for Song of the Year.

 In Australia, the song peaked at number 13 on the ARIA Singles Chart and number one on the ARIA Dance Chart.
 Internationally, it reached number seven on the Japan Hot 100 chart.
 "Do It Like That" was certified platinum by the Australian Recording Industry Association for selling over 70,000 copies.
 The accompanying music video was directed by Emma Tomelty and features Coulter and her dancers performing choreographed routines.
 Both the song and video received comparisons to American singer Beyoncé.
 Coulter performed "Do It Like That" on Young Talent Time and Sunrise.